Flora-jia-jfr/furongjia.github.io/README.md

 # Furong Jia's academic website

-A personal academic website with a sticky top navigation, a wide reading column, a sticky profile on desktop, all publications, and separate experience, service, and CV pages.
+A personal academic website with a sticky top navigation, a wide reading column, a sticky profile on desktop, all publications and academic service on the homepage, and separate experience and CV pages.
 The design takes inspiration from Minimal Light; the layout, styles, and generator are written for this site.
 No Jekyll theme, frontend framework, or package installation is required.

 Live website: https://flora-jia-jfr.github.io/furongjia.github.io/